ivanciric/ccard_check/README.md

-ccard_check
+Credit card check program - java
 ===========

-Credit card validation - java
+Based on the Luhn checksum algorithm (mod 10).

+Just some casual flirting with java :)